tidyverse/stringr/revdep/problems.md

       Execution halted
     ```

+# totalcensus

+Version: 0.3.0

+## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘data.table’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

 # TPP

 Version: 3.4.3

 ## In both

-*   R CMD check timed out

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is 13.2Mb
-      sub-directories of 1Mb or more:
-        data           1.9Mb
-        example_data   8.0Mb
-        test_data      1.9Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Unexported objects imported by ':::' calls:
-      ‘doParallel:::.options’ ‘mefa:::rep.data.frame’
-      See the note in ?`:::` about the use of this operator.
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    File ‘TPP/R/TPP.R’:
-      .onLoad calls:
-        packageStartupMessage(msgText, "\n")
+    Package required but not available: ‘data.table’

-    See section ‘Good practice’ in '?.onAttach'.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.

-    plot_fSta_distribution: no visible binding for global variable ‘..density..’
-    plot_pVal_distribution: no visible binding for global variable ‘..density..’
-    Undefined global functions or variables:
-      ..density..
     ```

 # tracktables